sandersn/manual/Typescript-for-Haskellbros.md

 some other type, like `"chips"`.
 You'll have to explicitly declare the type of `s` to be `"left" | "right"`.

-# Things that look like Haskell, but aren't
+# Concepts similar to Haskell

 ## Contextual typing